yuktinadhe/shopify_scraper/shopify_scraper/README.md

 # 🛍 Shopify Brand Scraper (Flask Project)

-This is a simple Flask-based API that scrapes a Shopify store URL (like https://memy.co.in) and extracts brand-related information *without using the Shopify API*.
+This is a simple Flask-based API that scrapes a Shopify store and extracts brand-related information *without using the Shopify API*.

 ---